Trump tells Putin that Russia avoided ‘really bad things’ — thanks to him

 But more than three months after his inauguration, with no ceasefire yet in sight, Trump is increasingly critical of his Russian counterpart and has threatened to impose severe sanctions after a relentless string of attacks.

-“Nothing sadder than a tough guy who needs to remind you he’s tough, right after admitting to shielding Russia,” wrote former Republican Rep. Adam Kinzinger.
+“Nothing sadder than a tough guy who needs to remind you he’s tough, right after admitting to shielding Russia,” wrote former Illinois Republican Rep. Adam Kinzinger, who was a lieutenant colonel in the Air National Guard.

+Trump is “publicly admitting to acting exactly as an agent of influence of Russia would be expected to act,” said Phillips O’Brien, a professor of strategic studies at the University of St. Andrews in Scotland.

+The president is also “feeling pressure to be harder on Russia, which he really doesn’t want to do,” he wrote.

 “When will those REALLY BAD things finally start happening to Russia?” wrote Olena Halushka with the International Centre for Ukrainian Victory.
 “We can’t wait.”